mono/moon/test/xaml/clock/README.txt

 clock29 - same as clock28, but storyboard behavior is Stop clock30 - same as clock6, but AutoReverse=true on storyboard
 clock31 - same as clock14, but additionally the clock has AutoReverse="True"
+clock32 - same as clock7, but very very fast.
+Showcases the jaggyness/align problem on end